out4b/cdif/README.md

 Eventing
 --------
 CDIF implemented a simple [socket.io](socket.io) based server and supports subscribe to and receive event updates from devices.
 For now CDIF chooses socket.io as the eventing interface because its simple pub / sub API simplified our design.
-In the future we may consider extend to more transports such as WebSocket, MQTT, AMQP etc if there is a requirement and CDIF determines how to apply security authentications with each of these transports.
 The subscription is service based which means clients have to subscribe to a specific service ID.
 If any of the variable state managed by the service are updated, e.g. a sensor value change, or a light bulb is switched on / off, client would receive event updates from CDIF.
+CDIF would cache device states upon successful action calls, thus devices doesn't have to send event data packets to be able to notify their state updates.
+This would extend the usage model of eventing services.
+And this leads to a result that, the sendEvents property of a state variable in side CDIF's common device model would have no significance, because in theory all state variables can be evented.
+However, CDIF design still respect this property and if it is set to false, clients are not allowed to subscribe to event updates from it.

-Please refer to test/socket.html for a very simple use case on this.
+Users may refer to [test/socket.html](https://github.com/out4b/cdif/blob/master/test/socket.html) for a very simple use case on the eventing interface.

 Device presentation
 -------------------